|

 home from another Lorimer centre to complete a 6-0 rout.
 Sparta keeper Kramerius was in constant action, making a

-for offside in a one sided romp.
+number of splendid saves.
 Don Revie: 'It was my privilege to watch Leeds in this match.

 Our last performance to compare with this was last season when we beat